Prime Cuts: Where to Find the Best Steak in Melbourne

 Young Hearts

 Young Hearts pulses with the rhythm of good food, strong drinks, and late-night mischief.
 Wednesdays are for steak lovers, with a 250g wagyu, golden fries, and crisp salad served up for just $28.
 Juicy, rich, and seared to perfection, it’s a meal that calls for a bold glass of red and a long, leisurely evening.
-The bar’s sultry jazz nights, expertly crafted cocktails, and effortless charm make it all too easy to settle in, stay late, and let the night unfold.
+The bar’s sultry jazz nights, expertly crafted cocktails, and effortless charm make it all too easy to settle in, trust us.

 216 High Street, Windsor